Provide Research Training Opportunities for Undergraduate and Graduate Students and Postdoctoral Scientists

 Learn more about our current graduate students.

 The Food Allergy Research & Resource Program also offers graduate training opportunities to a limited number of students.
 Competition for graduate training opportunities in the FARRP laboratories is keen.
 Research assistantships are provided but students with their own fellowship funding are especially encouraged to apply.
 Graduate students interested in pursuing M.S. and/or Ph.D. degrees in Food Science & Technology under the supervision of Profs.
-Taylor, Baumert, or Prof. Goodman should apply to the Department of Food Science & Technology.
+Taylor, Baumert, Downs, Goodman or Johnson should apply to the Department of Food Science & Technology.
 When applying, it is also a good idea to contact FARRP so that we can know of your interest in allergen research.
 Please recognize that we cannot possibly accept all of the students interested in food allergen research.

 The Food Allergy Research & Resource Program has a very limited number of positions for postdoctoral scientists within our laboratories.
 Competition is especially keen for these positions.
 If you have an interest in a postdoctoral position with FARRP, please contact Profs.
 Taylor, Baumert, Downs, Goodman or Johnson by email.

 The Food Allergy Research & Resource Program will also consider the applications of visiting scientists.
 Please contact Profs.
 Taylor, Baumert, Downs, Goodman or Johnson by email if you are interested in this possibility.